justinmulwee/justin.mulwee.com/user/pages/07.contact/form.md

 # Contact Justin

-I know some people ignore their contact form, but whether it's personal or professional I read every message and usually reply by the next day.
+Send me a message, personal or professional.
+I read every message and usually reply by the next day.